 - Check with your neighbors in your apartment, your condo complex, or your neighborhood.
 One time I had a piece of mail delivered to someone else in my condo complex.
 Another time, it was delivered somewhere else but luckily they were a good Samaritan and left it on my doorstep a few days later.

-- If your mail doesn’t show up in a few more days, click the “View all mail on dashboard” link in your USPS email which will take you to the USPS website.
-There, you can click a box next to the missing mail image that says “I didn’t receive this mailpiece.”.
-Now, it’s not exactly clear what that does but it doesn’t hurt.
+- If your mail doesn’t show up in a few days, click the “Report missing mail” link in your USPS email which will take you to the USPS website.
+There, you can click a box next to the missing mail image that says “I didn’t receive this mailpiece.”
+Do not wait longer than five days to do this as the check images online disappear after then!

 - Wait up to a week.
-The Post Office makes you wait one week before you are able to submit a lost mail request.
+The Post Office makes you wait one week before you can submit a lost mail request.
 The last time I had missing mail, it showed up exactly a week after it was supposed to.

 Why Everyone Should Sign Up